ppy/osu-wiki/wiki/Tournaments/CFB/5/en.md

 ### Qualifiers

 - More detailed results are available on the [statistics sheet](https://docs.google.com/spreadsheets/d/1jhNXMAqAxy5dwruO6uiC1VuW_Te-AyoVSgmeoJxB6cE/edit?usp=sharing)
-- Average rank is determined by `Σ position earned when playing the Qualifiers mappool / amount of Qualifiers mappool`
+- Average rank was determined by `Σ position earned when playing the Qualifiers mappool / amount of Qualifiers mappool`
-- Only the first 3 is categorised as top seed, since one of the participant was disqualified due to not met the screening phase criteria from osu! officials
+- Only the first 3 was categorised as top seed, since one of the participant was disqualified due to not met the screening phase criteria from osu! officials

 | Seed | Player | Average rank |
 | --: | :-- | --: |